DevJoseWeb/xviz/examples/converters/ros/README.md

 xviz$ docker run -v `pwd`/data/kitti:/data -it tomas789/kitti2bag -t 2011_09_26 -r 0005 raw_synced
 ```

+This should place the bag file at `data/kitti/kitti_2011_09_26_drive_0005_synced.bag`

-Note that the conversion only supports pose, point cloud, and camera images.
+Note that the KITTI to ROS Bag conversion only supports pose, point cloud, and camera images.

 ## Running the example

+The following commands will ensure all modules are built, and then start the custom
-Setup XVIZ for running the example ROS converter.
+server that adds support for the custom ROS Bag processing.

 ```
 xviz$ yarn bootstrap
 xviz$ cd examples/converters/ros

 xviz/examples/converters/ros$ yarn
-xviz/examples/converters/ros$ yarn server -d ../../../data/kitti --rosConfig kitti.json
+xviz/examples/converters/ros$ node ./server-main.js -d ../../../data/kitti --rosConfig kitti.json
 ```

 You should see `xvizserver-log: Listening on port 3000`

-Next, lets use a test viewer in streetscape.gl to see the results.
+Next, the test viewer in streetscape.gl will be used to see the results.

 In the streetscape.gl repo